 \subsection{Training approach}

-Unlike standard supervised learning \cite{nasteski2017overview}, the optimal powers cannot be precomputed before training because the clusters of \acp{AP} serving each \ac{UE} are determined dynamically by the model itself during each training epoch.
-The overall training procedure is summarized in \algoname~\ref{alg:training}, which illustrates the dynamic supervision process where labels are generated on‑the‑fly based on intermediate model decisions.
+{ Unlike conventional supervised learning \cite{nasteski2017overview}, the optimal power labels cannot be precomputed prior to training because the clusters of \acp{AP} serving each \ac{UE} are determined dynamically by the model itself.
+Consequently, the optimal power labels depend on the clustering decisions produced during the forward pass and are computed on-the-fly during training.
+This results in a supervised learning framework with dynamic label generation, also referred to as dynamic supervision \cite{pham2021meta,wang2020learning}, where the supervision signals are obtained by solving the power control problems for the clusters predicted by the model.}

-During the forward pass of a training epoch, the model evaluates attention scores between the input features.
-These scores define the \ac{AP} clusters, assigning to each \ac{UE} a set of serving \acp{AP}.
-Once the clusters are determined, the \ac{UL} and \ac{DL} power control problems are solved for the predicted clusters using the closed‑form expression in \cite{miretti2022closed}.
-The resulting optimal powers are then used in the backward pass to guide training.
-Specifically, the predicted powers $\tilde{\mathbf{p}}$ are compared with the normalized optimal ones $\tilde{\mathbf{p}}^{\star}$, and the loss function updates the model parameters:
+The overall training procedure is summarized in \algoname~\ref{alg:training}.
+During the forward pass, the model evaluates attention scores between the input features, which define the \ac{AP} clusters by assigning a set of serving \acp{AP} to each \ac{UE}.
+Given these predicted clusters, the \ac{UL} and \ac{DL} power control problems are solved using the closed-form expressions in \cite{miretti2022closed}.
+Then, the predicted powers $\tilde{\mathbf{p}}$ are compared with the normalized optimal ones $\tilde{\mathbf{p}}^{\star}$, and the loss function updates the model parameters:

-The loss combines the mean‑squared error between predicted and optimal powers with a clustering‑aware penalty term that promotes fairness across users.
-The hyperparameter $\lambda$ controls the trade‑off: larger values emphasize balancing the worst‑case \ac{SE}, while smaller values prioritize minimizing prediction error.
-In practice, $\lambda$ is tuned empirically via cross‑validation to achieve a balance between accuracy and fairness.
+where $S$ is the batch size.
+The loss combines the mean-squared error between predicted and optimal powers with a clustering-aware penalty that promotes fairness across users.
+The hyperparameter $\lambda$ controls the trade-off between minimizing prediction error and improving the worst-case \ac{SE}.
+In practice, $\lambda$ is tuned empirically via cross-validation.